 So, what positive lifestyle changes can you make for a holistic hair care routine?

 - Exercise – physical activity is excellent for your hair as it reduces stress and improves circulation.

-- Drink water – think you need conditioner to keep your hair moisturized?
-How about starting with good hydration and moisturizing from the inside!
+- Drink water – Do you need conditioner to moisturize your hair?
+How about starting with good hydration and moisturizing from the inside?

-- Sleep Well- restorative sleep promotes renewal and rejuvenation of skin and hair cells, so make sure you get 7-8 hours of good, undisturbed sleep every night (with compromise!).
+- Sleep Well- restorative sleep promotes renewal and rejuvenation of skin and hair cells, so ensure you get 7-8 hours of good, undisturbed sleep every night (with compromise!).

-- Swap out the chemical nasties and substitute them with some great organic and natural hair products.
-For example, try this paraben-free Andalou Organics Revitalizing Conditioner, fortified with Vitamin E.
+- Swap out the chemical nasties and substitute them with organic and natural hair products.
+For example, try this paraben-free Andalou Organics Revitalizing Conditioner fortified with Vitamin E.